bursonic/driveMalta/Cars/Attitude.md

 4. To allow other drivers to pull out in front of you

+###4563 - CARS2.40

+Which of the following are at greatest risk from other road users?

+1. **Motorcycles**
+2. Busy bus drivers
+3. Learner car drivers
+4. Lorry drivers

 ###4249 - CARS2.41

 When should you give signals?